mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/understanding-thoracic-outlet-syndrome.md

 In most instances, TOS develops progressively over time due to a combination of these factors.

- ## Types of Thoracic Outlet SyndromeTOS is categorized based on what structure in the neck is being compressed:
+## Types of Thoracic Outlet Syndrome

+TOS is categorized based on what structure in the neck is being compressed:

 Vascular TOS: Refers to compression of the blood vessels and often causes a cold and pale hand on the affected side due to restricted blood circulation.

 Neurological TOS: Refers to compression of the nerves and accounts for more than 90% of cases.
 The brachial plexus, a bundle of nerves that branch away from the spine in the neck and upper back and control movements and sensation in the arms, is affected.
 When a part of this nerve bundle becomes compressed, it accounts for neurological TOS symptoms.

 ## Symptoms of Thoracic Outlet Syndrome

 - Pain in the neck, shoulder, and arm
 - Numbness or tingling in the arm, hand, or fingers
 - Weakness in the arm or hand